bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is SDN?</summary><br><b>

 - SDN stands for Software-Defined Networking.
-It is an approach to network management that emphasizes the centralization of network control, enabling administrators to manage network behavior through software abstraction.
+It is an approach to network management that emphasizes the centralization of network control, enabling administrators to manage network behavior through a software abstraction.
 - In a traditional network, network devices such as routers, switches, and firewalls are configured and managed individually, using specialized software or command-line interfaces.
 In contrast, SDN separates the network control plane from the data plane, allowing administrators to manage network behavior through a centralized software controller.
 </b></details>